 You feel bad about this because you know you are missing out on career opportunities due to this.
 (EMOTIONS!)

-Your overall mental image surrounding public speaking is now negative and makes you feel pretty bad about yourself.
+Your overall mental image regarding public speaking is now negative and makes you feel pretty bad about yourself.

 A reason could be that you experience the cognitive distortion of ‘personalization’.
 You believe that it is a personal reaction to you when people play with their phone, yawn or look out the window while you are speaking.
 You conclude that they do this because they don’t care about what you are saying.
 This thought causes you to feel unworthy and awkward.
 Do you see how thoughts are influencing emotions here?